-Oscar has more than 100 free audio recordings available as a podcast or on his website.
+Oscar has well over 100 free audio recordings available as a podcast or on his website.
 Oscar speaks so clearly and his topics are interesting and educational.
 Perfect for intermediate level learners like me.
 As Oscar explains (in very clear Spanish), the way we learned our native language was by listening to it many many hours.
 We pick up the grammar and vocabulary and patterns of the language this way.
 Oscar gives us many hours of enjoyable listening.
 He's still adding new podcasts every week.
 You can also read and listen to Oscar's lessons via LingQ, listed above.
 Just search for Unlimited Spanish on the LingQ site.

 Audio recordings of fun and interesting scripted conversations are available free on the website or as a podcast.

 Lively Spanish teacher Fabiana and two of her students have conversations in Spanish, often about confusing aspects of the Spanish language.
 Many of the recordings are free and available via podcast through iTunes, etc. They are not too hard to understand.
 Especially her students who have delightful southern accents.

 These free audio lessons are available via iTunes podcast at the above link.
 Excellent for beginning and intermediate learners.

 The above link only brings up the first level, but there are six levels.
 They are available as podcasts under the title Spanish 201.
 These recordings seem to be extra assignments/practice for intermediate Spanish classes taught by Rafael Ocasio.
 Great listening practice while learning more about Spanish grammar.

 Free site (doesn't even require an account) where you can listen to Spanish speakers from around the world at your chosen level.
 Includes a transcript.